Komodo Dragons & Indonesia

 It's a working town.

-When it’s not raining, sounds of an impromptu soccer game, occasionally hammering from the boatbuilders.
-Roosters.
-Motorcycles and the sound of a van backing up.
+When it’s not raining, sounds of an impromptu soccer game.

 All sounds of a regular city, doing the things they do everyday.